Cloud-SPAN logo. Cloud-SPAN logo.

 • The gene family row shows the individual UniRef90 genes and their abundances.

-1. Which gene family contributes to the most abundant pathway with an associated family in this sample?
+1. In the results above (as your results may be slightly different!), which gene family contributes to the most abundant pathway with an associated family in this sample?

 CautionSolution